sezna/edi/README.md

 # Overview
+This is a _work in progress_.
+It will be released as version 0.1.0 on October 7th, 2019.
+Until then, use at your own risk, but feel free to file issues.
 ### A quick summary of features
 * Provides two top-level parsing functions: `parse` and `loose_parse`. `loose_parse` is less strict on the format of the incoming EDI document.
 * Parses a valid X12 EDI document into a struct called `EdiDocument`.